Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 Parameters:

 - r: `number`
-  >a number representing the red component
+  >A number representing the red component.

 - g: `number`
-  >a number representing the green component
+  >A number representing the green component.

 - b: `number`
-  >a number representing the blue component
+  >A number representing the blue component.

 - a: `number`
-  >a number representing the alpha (opacity) component
+  >A number representing the alpha (opacity) component.

 Example: